 A jukebox musical named for the 1984 festive hit by Wham!, one moment it’s a sub-par rom-com, then wham! (no pun) there’s this heinous twist.
 London’s homeless, played by a cast of twee thespians, provide the ‘heartwarming’ backdrop.⭐⭐

 Charlie (Adam Driver) is a self-made off-Broadway theatre director.
-His wife Nicole (Scar Jo) is a showbiz industry brat and former Hollywood It girl.
+His soon-to-be ex-wife Nicole (Scar Jo) is a showbiz industry brat and former Hollywood It girl.

-We begin with the couple mid-divorce.
-It’s unclear how calculated Nicole is, uprooting their son Henry to LA where she consults with multiple lawyers, but Charlie seems to have the bigger battle – including convincing a judge that they are a New York family.
+It’s unclear how calculated Nicole is, uprooting their son Henry to LA to consult with multiple lawyers, but Charlie seems to have the bigger battle – including convincing a judge that they are a New York family.

 Nicole is bitter, combative and sulky.
 Charlie rages that life with was her joyless.
 She feels overlooked next to his genius, yet she’s the one who pushed for marriage too young.

-They remind me of La La Land’s two selfish creatives.
+They remind me of La La Land’s selfish creatives.
 The only real villains are the lawyers, the victim Henry.
 It’s a clever, accessible film with high re-watch and debate value. ⭐⭐⭐

 Gerwig’s moves are to highlight the novel’s semi-autobiographical nature, and play with the chronology, switching between 1861 and 1868.
 She also makes Amy (Florence Pugh) a pragmatic misfit in an unconventional family – a much appreciated new dimension to the character. ⭐⭐⭐⭐